TGDivy/TGDivy/README.md

 ## 💬🌞

-> The only reason to be alive is to enjoy it. ~ Rita Mae Brown
+> You can't get to a place that you don't believe exists. ~ Unknown

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )